awsdocs/aws-sam-developer-guide/doc_source/install-sam-cli.md

 ## Troubleshooting<a name="install-sam-cli-troubleshooting"></a>

-If you come across issues while installing the AWS SAM CLI, see [Troubleshooting installation errors](sam-cli-troubleshooting.md#sam-cli-troubleshoot-install)\.
+If you come across issues while installing the AWS SAM CLI, see [Installation errors](sam-cli-troubleshooting.md#sam-cli-troubleshoot-install)\.

 ## Next steps<a name="install-sam-cli-next-steps"></a>